annettembeyu/KNN-Naive_bayes_classifier/README.md

 - Randomly partition each dataset into two parts i.e 80 - 20  sets.

--Dataset 1 does not have the label for the test set, I will use the train set to create train and test data (i.e. splitting further), then proceed to perform K-nearest neighbor classification.
+- Dataset 1 does not have the label for the test set, I will use the train set to create train and test data (i.e. splitting further), then proceed to perform K-nearest neighbor classification.

--For dataset 2, I  will perform classification of the testing set samples using the Naive Bayes Classifier.
+- For dataset 2, I  will perform classification of the testing set samples using the Naive Bayes Classifier.

--Compute the accuracy (percentage of correct classification).
+- Compute the accuracy (percentage of correct classification).

--Report the confusion matrix of each classifier.
+- Report the confusion matrix of each classifier.

--I will then repeat the above four steps each time splitting the datasets differently i.e. 70-30, 60-40 and copare the outcomes.
+- I will then repeat the above four steps each time splitting the datasets differently i.e. 70-30, 60-40 and copare the outcomes.

--Suggest and apply at least one of the optimization techniques for the models.
+- Suggest and apply at least one of the optimization techniques for the models.

--Provide further recommendations to improve the performance of  both classifiers
+- Provide further recommendations to improve the performance of  both classifiers